 These conditions leave hundreds of thousands of children desperately in need of care and destined to repeat the cycle of poverty.

-Currently, Kids Alive provides an education, nutritious meals, medical care and the love of Christ to more than 1200 children in the Dominican Republic.
-This year, we hope to add 160 children to our Homes, Schools, and Care Centers.
-That’s the largest number we’ve ever undertaken in one year, but we’ve prayerfully decided to step out in faith and take up that challenge.
+Currently, Kids Alive provides an education, nutritious meals, medical care and the love of Christ to more than 1,500 children in the Dominican Republic.
+This life changing care happens in our children’s homes, schools and care centers.

 Support Bill and Juliana Hansen